tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 When using the `shuffle` parameter, the data is shuffled (randomized) prior to being divided into train and test sets.

-When using this function the data is split randomly each time, however if the `random_state` parameter is set, the same random split will be selected each time.
-To use this paramenter, any number can be used as the `random_state` as long as it is used each time you run the model.
+When using this function, the data is split each time randomly; however, if the `random_state` parameter is set, the same random split will be selected each time.
+To use this parameter, any number can be used as the `random_state` as long as it is used each time you run the model.
 Using this parameter will always ensure the same split is obtained even if `shuffle` is set to `True`.

 An example of implementing a `train_test_split()` instance is as follows: